-Transitional Age Youth (TAY), ages 16 -24 years old, may need professional counseling for multiple reasons.
+Teenagers and young adults may need psychotherapy for multiple reasons.
 This population may be going through more than they are willing to share, and early prevention can help before problems worsen.
-During these pivotal years, TAY often gain independence, leading to a shift in the parent-child dynamics.
+During these pivotal years, adolescents and young adults often gain independence, leading to a shift in the parent-child dynamics.
 Altering relationships with peers, pressure to fit in, interact socially with others, sexual exploration, and romantic relationships are also common experience.
 Additionally, this is a time when one is beginning to discover their identity, may be struggling with issues of self-esteem, pressure to engage in substance and alcohol use, manage school demands, and entering the work force.

 1650 Garnet Avenue #1022 San Diego, CA 92109